Jodee-Arat/Messenger-backend/README.md

 # MesArat Backend

-MesArat — это безопасное веб-приложение для обмена сообщениями, использующее современные криптографические алгоритмы и коммуникацию в реальном времени через GraphQL подписки. Этот репозиторий содержит backend-часть проекта, разработанную для поддержки как корпоративных, так и обычных пользователей с упором на безопасность, масштабируемость и гибкость.
+MesArat is a secure web messaging application that leverages modern cryptographic algorithms and real-time communication via GraphQL subscriptions.
+This repository contains the backend part of the project, designed to support both corporate and regular users with a focus on security, scalability, and flexibility.

 ---

-## 🚀 Функционал backend
+## 🚀 Backend Features

-- 🔑 Управление аккаунтами и сессиями
+- 🔑 Account and session management
-- 💬 Поддержка множества чатов, групп и сообщений
+- 💬 Support for multiple chats, groups, and messages
-- 🛡️ Ролевое авторизованное управление доступом с использованием Guards и кастомных декораторов
+- 🛡️ Role-based access control using Guards and custom decorators
-- 📡 GraphQL API с подписками для реального времени и уведомлений
+- 📡 GraphQL API with subscriptions for real-time communication and notifications
-- 🗂️ Хранение файлов через интеграцию с Selectel S3 — надёжное и масштабируемое решение
+- 🗂️ File storage integrated with Selectel S3 — a reliable and scalable solution
-- 🧾 Персистентное хранение данных с PostgreSQL и Prisma ORM
+- 🧾 Persistent data storage using PostgreSQL and Prisma ORM
-- ⚡ Быстрое и масштабируемое управление сессиями с помощью Redis
+- ⚡ Fast and scalable session management using Redis
-- 🏢 Функции, ориентированные на корпоративных пользователей:
+- 🏢 Corporate-oriented features:
-  - Организация пользователей в группы и подразделения
+  - Organization of users into groups and departments
-  - Гранулярный контроль доступа для регулирования коммуникаций сотрудников
+  - Granular access control to regulate employee communications
-  - Механизмы аудита и контроля для соответствия политикам безопасности
+  - Audit and compliance mechanisms for security policies

 ---

-## 🔒 Безопасность и конфиденциальность
+## 🔒 Security and Privacy

-- Сессии пользователей надежно хранятся и валидируются в Redis для защиты и высокой производительности
+- User sessions are securely stored and validated in Redis for protection and high performance
-- Защищённые эндпоинты с использованием Guards и декораторов предотвращают несанкционированный доступ
+- Protected endpoints use Guards and decorators to prevent unauthorized access
-- Безопасное управление криптографическими ключами и подписями
+- Secure management of cryptographic keys and signatures
-- Планируемые функции:
+- Planned features:
-  - Секретные чаты с энд-ту-энд шифрованием
+  - Secret chats with end-to-end encryption
-  - Двухфакторная аутентификация и расширенные настройки приватности
+  - Two-factor authentication and enhanced privacy settings
-  - Логирование аудита и административный контроль для корпоративного управления
+  - Audit logging and administrative controls for corporate management

 ---

-## 🧱 Ключевые сущности
+## 🧱 Core Entities

-- **Account:** данные пользователя и публичные криптографические ключи
+- **Account:** user data and public cryptographic keys
-- **Session:** активные аутентификационные токены и метаданные сессий
+- **Session:** active authentication tokens and session metadata
-- **Group:** организационные единицы — компании или команды
+- **Group:** organizational units such as companies or teams
-- **Chat:** каналы коммуникации внутри групп или между пользователями
+- **Chat:** communication channels within groups or between users
-- **Message:** зашифрованные тексты, файлы и цифровые подписи
+- **Message:** encrypted texts, files, and digital signatures

 ---

-## 🛠️ Технологический стек
+## 🛠️ Technology Stack

-- **Node.js + NestJS** — масштабируемый модульный backend-фреймворк
+- **Node.js + NestJS** — scalable modular backend framework
-- **GraphQL (Apollo Server)** — гибкий API с поддержкой подписок для реального времени
+- **GraphQL (Apollo Server)** — flexible API with support for real-time subscriptions
-- **PostgreSQL** — реляционная база данных для надёжного хранения
+- **PostgreSQL** — reliable relational database
-- **Prisma ORM** — типобезопасный клиент для работы с базой и миграциями
+- **Prisma ORM** — type-safe database client and migration tool
-- **Redis** — высокопроизводительное хранилище для управления сессиями и кэширования
+- **Redis** — high-performance session storage and caching
-- **Selectel S3 (через AWS SDK)** — объектное хранилище для файлов и вложений, совместимое с S3 API
+- **Selectel S3 (via AWS SDK)** — object storage for files and attachments compatible with S3 API
-- **Docker** — контейнеризация для удобства деплоя и настройки окружения
+- **Docker** — containerization for easy deployment and environment setup
-- **Безопасность и утилиты:**
+- **Security and utilities:**
-  - Guards и декораторы NestJS для контроля доступа
+  - NestJS Guards and decorators for access control
-  - Управление конфигурацией через `@nestjs/config` и dotenv
+  - Configuration management with `@nestjs/config` and dotenv
-  - Шифрование с использованием crypto-js и Argon2 для хэширования паролей
+  - Encryption with crypto-js and Argon2 for password hashing
-- **Дополнительные библиотеки:**
+- **Additional libraries:**
-  - Passport + passport-jwt для аутентификации JWT
+  - Passport + passport-jwt for JWT authentication
-  - graphql-upload для загрузки файлов через GraphQL
+  - graphql-upload for file uploads via GraphQL
-  - device-detector-js для определения информации об устройстве
+  - device-detector-js for device information detection
-  - sharp для обработки изображений
+  - sharp for image processing
-  - class-validator и class-transformer для валидации и трансформации данных
+  - class-validator and class-transformer for data validation and transformation
-  - rxjs для реактивного программирования
+  - rxjs for reactive programming
-  - i18n-iso-countries для поддержки международных стран и локализаций
+  - i18n-iso-countries for international country and localization support
-- **Инструменты разработки:**
+- **Development tools:**
-  - TypeScript 5 и ts-node для разработки на TS
+  - TypeScript 5 and ts-node for TS development
-  - ESLint, Prettier, и плагины для стандартизации кода
+  - ESLint, Prettier, and plugins for code standardization
-  - Jest и supertest для тестирования
+  - Jest and supertest for testing
-  - SWC для быстрой компиляции и сборки
+  - SWC for fast compilation and bundling
-  - Nest CLI и схематики для генерации кода
+  - Nest CLI and schematics for code generation

 ---

-## 🚧 Текущий статус проекта
+## 🚧 Current Project Status

-Это **финальная версия backend** перед началом разработки мобильного приложения.
-Backend полностью готов поддерживать веб-frontend и будущие мобильные клиенты, обеспечивая синхронизацию, безопасность и масштабируемость.
+This is the **final backend version** before starting mobile application development.
+The backend is fully ready to support the web frontend and future mobile clients, ensuring synchronization, security, and scalability.

 ---

-## 🤝 Вклад в проект
+## 🤝 Contribution

-- Обсуждайте архитектуру, безопасность и новые функции
+- Discuss architecture, security, and new features

 ---

-Если у вас есть вопросы или предложения — обращайтесь!
+If you have any questions or suggestions, feel free to reach out!